fatihsems/sogeti/README.md

 After checking the "I agree" checkbox and clicking the "SUBMIT" button, it is verified that "Thank you" message is displayed.

-# reCAPTCHA issue
+## reCAPTCHA issue
 There are three ways by which it can be handled Captcha issue in Selenium:

 1-You can disable Captcha in test environments.
-2-YOu can click the reCAPTCHA checkbox (iframe switch is used).
+2-You can click the reCAPTCHA checkbox (iframe switch is used).
-3-You can add a delay in your selenium script and manually solving Captcha while running test automation.
+3-You can add a delay in your selenium script in order to solve Captcha issue, while running test automation.

 In order to handle reCAPTCHA issue, second and third ones are used in this Test Case.